dothanhtrung/bevy-text-edit/README.md

 }
 ```

-Only text that is focused by clicking gets keyboard input.
+Only text focused by clicking gets keyboard input.

 It is also possible to limit which characters are allowed to enter through `filter_in` and `filter_out` attribute
 (regex is supported):